 Train Accident Kills At Least 6 People In Denmark

-At least six people were killed and 16 more wounded Wednesday when their passenger train was crossing a long bridge between two islands in central Denmark.
+At least six people were killed and 16 more wounded Wednesday in an accident that happened as a passenger train was crossing a long bridge between two islands in central Denmark.
 Citing police, Danish media say the train was hit by something that fell off a passing freight train.

-The accident struck around 7:30 a.m. on the busy Storebaelt bridge and tunnel system that connects the central islands of Zealand and Funen, according to the Danish Broadcasting Corporation.
+The accident happened around 7:30 a.m. on the busy Storebaelt bridge and tunnel system that connects the central islands of Zealand and Funen, according to the Danish Broadcasting Corp.

 Funen police say all of the 16 people who were injured are expected to recover, the Danish broadcaster reports.
 The trains passed each other at a site near Nyborg, roughly 75 miles west of Copenhagen.